XML Persian Abstract Print

 Abstract

-Conclusion: The Arizona Life History Battery questionnaire, which became the internal norm, has good validity and reliability.
+Conclusion: The Arizona Life History Battery questionnaire has appropriate validity and reliability.
 This questionnaire can be used in research.

 Type of Study: Research | Subject: Special